kubernetes/community/contributors/guide/README.md

 * Is the contribution architected correctly?
 * Is the contribution polished?

+Note: if your pull request isn't getting enough attention, you can use the [#pr-reviews](https://kubernetes.slack.com/messages/pr-reviews) channel on Slack to get help finding reviewers.

 ## Testing

 Testing is the responsibility of all contributors and is in part owned by all SIGss, but is also coordinated by [sig-testing](/sig-testing).